KennyTill/Queuesaber/README.md

 upcoming player list.

 #### Getting it set up
-This project is planned to work with the records.json file that was generated while using something like [Beat Scraper](https://github.com/ribcakes/beat-scraper).
-As in: the entire project here was an idea that came out of how to manage all those songs.
+This project scans the custom songs directory specified, and looks for the info.json file for each track.
+You will need to specify the location for that folder.